Interactive configurator with FO(.) and IDP-Z3: Conclusions

 \section{Conclusions}

-Thirty years ago, McCarthy introduced the concept of intelligent machines of the fourth kind, capable of performing a variety of computational tasks by applying task-independent knowledge.
-Our work shows that such machines are now feasible, and that interactive applications that deliver real value to their users can be developed at low costs (typically 10 days of effort) and with acceptable performance (response time typically below 3 seconds).
+Our work shows that interactive applications based on IDP-Z3 deliver real value to their users.
+They can be developed at low costs (typically 10 days of effort) and still exhibit acceptable performance (response time typically below 3 seconds).

 The following elements have contributed to this success: